guinie/guinie/packages/guinie-react/README.md

 ---

-The object exported by the module is in itself the unit testing context for React unit tests.
+The context for React unit tests is created using the `configure` function exported by the module.
 This context should be passed in to interaction sequences first in test files.
 This can be done as a simple function call or by using the `applyContext` helper function:

 ```
 const { applyContext } = require('@guinie/common')